-Live chat is a customer service tool, an alternative for quite ineffective emails and expensive phones.
-It lets one agent chat with a couple of customers at one time and provides features that are helping agents’ in their daily battle for productivity and excellent service.
+Live chat is a customer service tool that is an alternative for relatively ineffective emails and expensive phones.
+It lets one agent chat with a couple of customers simultaneously and provides features that are helping agents’ in their daily battle for productivity and excellent service.

-- Sometimes have payment problems someone should help them solve,
+- Sometimes have payment problems that someone should help them solve.

-- They need a bit of encouragement (a promo code or simply and advice).
+- They need a bit of encouragement, i.e., a promo code or some advice.

-To add some spice to this information here’s some real data from our customers.
-Thanks to LiveChat:
+To make this information even more interesting, here’s some real data from our customers.
+With LiveChat:

-- PatLive grew their customer base by 48%,
+- PatLive grew its customer base by 48%.

 - Movember Foundation and Aceable reached 97% customer satisfaction.